camunda-community-hub/zeebe-client-csharp-accelerator/README.md

 ## Quick start

-All classes which implement `IJobHandler<ZeebeJob>`, `IJobHandler<ZeebeJob, TResponse>`, `IAsyncJobHandler<ZeebeJob>` or `IAsyncJobHandler<ZeebeJob, TResponse>` are automatically found, added to the service collection and autowired to Zeebe when you register this bootstrap project with the `IServiceCollection.BootstrapZeebe()` extension method.
+All classes which implement `IZeebeWorker`, `IAsyncZeebeWorker`, `IZeebeWorkerWithResult` or `IAsyncZeebeWorkerWithResult` are automatically found, added to the service collection and autowired to Zeebe when you register this bootstrap project with the `IServiceCollection.BootstrapZeebe()` extension method.

 More power is provided by `using global::Zeebe.Client.Accelerator.Extensions;` which provides you with further extensions for `IHost`, `IZeebeClient` etc. in order to deploy processes or create one time message receivers.